camunda/camunda-docs-manual/content/user-guide/spring-boot-integration/spring-security.md

 The Camunda integration has two default auto configurations.
-Depending on the OAuth2 client registration in the application properties (`spring.security.oauth2.client.registration`) either the `CamundaSpringSecurityOAuth2AutoConfiguration` or the `CamundaBpmSpringSecurityDisableAutoConfiguration` will be used.
+Depending on the OAuth2 client registration in the application properties (`spring.security.oauth2.client.registration`) either the `CamundaSpringSecurityOAuth2AutoConfiguration` or the `CamundaBpmSpringSecurityDisableAutoConfiguration` will be activated.

-## OAuth2 Auto Configuration
+## OAuth2 Enabled Configuration

-Starts if there is OAuth2 client registration configured.
-This class configures the Spring Security filter chain to a permit all mode.
+Configuration activates if there is OAuth2 client registration configured.
+This class configures the Spring Security filter chain to secure the Camunda Webapps.

 Spring auto configuration class: {{< javadocref page="org/camunda/bpm/spring/boot/starter/security/oauth2/impl/CamundaSpringSecurityOAuth2AutoConfiguration.html" text="CamundaSpringSecurityOAuth2AutoConfiguration" >}}

-## Disable Auto Configuration
+## Spring Security Disabled Auto Configuration

-Starts if there is **no** OAuth2 client registration configured.
+Configuration activates if there is **no** OAuth2 client registration configured.
 This class configures the Spring Security filter chain to a permit all mode.

 Spring auto configuration class: {{< javadocref page="org/camunda/bpm/spring/boot/starter/security/oauth2/impl/CamundaBpmSpringSecurityDisableAutoConfiguration.html" text="CamundaBpmSpringSecurityDisableAutoConfiguration" >}}

-# OAuth2 Integration
+# OAuth2 Client Registration

-Once the Camunda Spring Security OAuth2 integration is active and there is an OAuth2 client registration configured, the Webapps will use the configured OAuth2 identity provider for authentication.

 For the client registration, please refer to the official Spring Security's [OAuth2 Core Configuration][OAuth2Config] documentation to configure your choice of identity provider.

+Once there is an OAuth2 client registration configured and the Camunda Spring Security OAuth2 integration is enabled, the Webapps will use the configured OAuth2 provider for authentication.

+# User Name Mapping

-Camunda's integration uses the **name** field from Spring Security's principal object for the user authentication.
-This needs to match the User ID in Camunda.
+Camunda's integration uses the **name** field from Spring Security's principal object as the User ID in the Webapps.

+Spring Security by default uses the subject (`sub`) claim as the principal name.
+As the User ID in Camunda is an important part for authorizations, it's important that the right claim is used.

+Spring Security provides a way to change the default attribute used for the username.
+This is the `spring.security.oauth2.client.provider.[providerId].user-name-attribute` from the above-mentioned [OAuth2 Core Configuration][OAuth2Config].

 {{< note title="Heads Up!" class="info" >}}
-At this stage, OAuth2 is only used for authentication.
-Meaning, that the user needs to be also configured with the matching User ID and proper authorizations in Camunda.

-If the user is not available or doesn't have sufficient authorizations, they won't be able to access the Webapps.
+Make sure to correctly configure which token attribute should be used as the User ID.
 {{< /note >}}

-### User Name Mapping

-Spring Security provides an attribute to override the default scope (`sub`) used for the username.
-This is the `spring.security.oauth2.client.provider.[providerId].user-name-attribute` from the above-mentioned [OAuth2 Core Configuration][OAuth2Config].

-If you wish to use a default attribute (claim) as the username, then make sure to override the `user-name-attribute` in your application properties.

-### Initial User
+## Configuring Initial Authorizations

-In order to create an initial user in your application, you can either use the `camunda.bpm.admin-user` property:
+In order to create an initial authorizations in your application, you can either use the `camunda.bpm.admin-user` property:

 ```yaml
 camunda.bpm: